'Create HDR' leads to broken DNG files

 Yeah, our hdr merge dng generation code is a mess and strictly for internal darktable use right now.
 The whitebalance is not being properly saved for example.
 We should definitely fix it.

-#2 Updated by Christian Stussak almost 4 years ago
+#2 Updated by Christian Stussak about 4 years ago

 Maybe the cleanup of the DNG export code can go along with the DNG import code (#10177).